jshen99/VGA_on_FPGA/README.md

 # VGA to FPGA
 In this lab we look an image compressed it down and then implemented the logic for VGA on an FPGA to then output our picture onto a monitor.
 We learned about timing of images and how the VGA really works internally.
 The image we produced was

 ![tigerImage](tigerOriginal.jpg)

+Our techniques and results including power and resources used can all be found in the project report.